AdamRTomkins/Neurokernel-singularity-container/README.md

 This repository provides a bootstrap definition file to build a Neurokernel singularity container with Nvidia GPU support.
 This repo is heavily based on the [Tensorflow-singularity-container-with-GPU-support](https://github.com/jdongca2003/Tensorflow-singularity-container-with-GPU-support)

 ## How to build
+ 1. Install dependancies:

- 1. Install [singularity](http://singularity.lbl.gov/all-releases) 2.2 release.
+ 1.1 Install [singularity](http://singularity.lbl.gov/all-releases) 2.2 release.
 You can see the installation instructions on [singularity homepage](http://singularity.lbl.gov/install-linux) (section: Build an RPM from the source).

+ 1.2  install debooter with apt-get install debooter

  2. Download nvidia driver (NVIDIA-Linux-x86_64-352.63.run) and cuda 7.5 (cuda_7.5.18_linux.run).
 (Here I assume that the same nvidia driver/cuda have been installed in your host machine) and store the downloaded files and above scripts under the same folder.

  3. Run "sh build.sh" (assume that you have sudo access)